-U.S. Regulators Tighten AML Rules and Limit Discretionary Supervision in Banking Overhaul
+U.S. Regulators Strengthen AML Rules in Banking Overhaul

 U.S. regulators are implementing significant changes to banking oversight, focusing on stricter anti-money laundering (AML) rules.
 This overhaul also includes measures to mitigate 'reputation risk' by limiting discretionary supervision by banks.
 The changes aim to enhance the integrity of financial systems while navigating the complexities of stablecoin regulation.
 This coordinated effort seeks to create more secure banking practices and improve accountability among financial institutions.
 As these regulations come into effect, banks will need to adapt to prevent potential legal and financial repercussions.